thiagontnx/SecurityBootcamp/detect/storage/fa/fa.rst

    .. figure:: images/fa02.png

-   While everything looks normal right now, those widgets are essential to detect unusual or anomalous behavior – such as repeated failed authentications, an increase in network traffic, or a large volume of file updates and touchpoints.
+   While everything looks normal right now, those widgets are essential to detect unusual or anomalous behavior – such as repeated failed authentications, an increase in network traffic, or a large volume of file updates and touch-points.

    Let’s create an *Anomaly Rule* to detect suspicious activity based on action.